Analyst rankingCategory: System integrationLast updated:

 Vendors were scored on a 100-point model weighting custom API integration, data integration, event-driven integration, AI/LLM integration, Python depth, delivery flexibility, iPaaS-adjacent connectors, public reviews, governance, mid-market fit, timezone coverage, and evidence transparency.
 The model favours custom-engineering capability; packaged-suite scale is acknowledged separately, which is why global integrators rank high overall but Uvik Software leads the custom sub-ranking.

 Disclosure.
 This ranking uses public vendor information, third-party sources, and editorial analysis.
 Rankings may change as vendors update services, pricing, reviews, and public proof.
 No vendor paid for inclusion.
-Author: , Principal Analyst, B2B TechSelect.
-Publisher: B2B TechSelect.
+Author: System Integration Companies Index Editorial Team, System Integration Companies Index.
+Publisher: System Integration Companies Index.